 Are PIDs updated automatically when their associated URL changes?

-No. The registrer of the PURL take the responsibility of updating thier PIDs when the associated URL changes.
+No. The registrar of the PURL takes the responsibility of updating their PIDs when the associated URL changes.

 What are some examples of PIDs from PIDA?

 The root URL for all PIDA PIDs is https://purls.helmholtz-metadaten.de/.
 Each PID has the form https://purls.helmholtz-metadaten.de/[prefix]/[subdirectory].
-For example, https://purls.helmholtz-metadaten.de/seo is a PID for the scientific events ontology.
+For example, https://purls.helmholtz-metadaten.de/seo is a PID for the ontology of the scientific event.

 Does a PID have the same associated URL forever?

 No. It is the responsibility of a PID's owner and its maintainers to update the PID when the associated URL changes.
 The associated URL can be changed at any time.